 A complete estate plan should include a will, which is a legal document that disperses your property upon death.
 If you die without one (intestate), the state will distribute your assets and property via state law and quite possibly at odds with your wishes.
 Having a will allows you to appoint a legal representative or executor to carry out your bequests and name a guardian for your children.
 There is no doubting the importance of having a will; however, there are some limitations you should be aware of.

 Although a will can be the primary mechanism to transfer property on death, it does not cover all property situations.
 Some classes of property you are unable to distribute through a will are:

 - Property held in trust – A trust will have named beneficiaries who will receive the trust’s property according to the trust terms and not based on what is in your will (unless specifically stated in the trust).

 - Pay on death accounts – Informally known as PODs, the original account owner names a beneficiary(s) to whom the assets in the account pass automatically upon the owner’s death.
-The rules are very strict for these accounts to be valid, so make sure it is set up properly with your financial institution.

 - Life Insurance – Life insurance benefits pass to your named beneficiary(s) in the life insurance policy and are not affected by your will.